 The Centre will develop and test resilience building programmes for adolescents and young adults to equip them with emotional mastery and social intelligence.
 The research can provide an important basis for planning nation-wide programmes to enhance the quality of precious human resources in Singapore.

 Managing Occupational Stress

 In 2015, the Straits Times reported that over fifty-five percent of senior managers and business owners surveyed were feeling more stress than five years ago.
-Anyone who experiences changes, often extreme changes, in their lives will be susceptible to stress.
-University students and working professionals (eg. pilots, bankers, healthcare professionals, etc) face daily stress from multiple aspects of life, including occupational, family and relationship issues.
+Anyone can be susceptible to stress.
+University students and working professionals face daily stress from multiple aspects of life, including occupational, family and relationship issues.
 In more serious cases, they can face burn-out and depression.
 NMSC aims to mitigate these potential issues using a upstream prevention approach.

 The rapidly rising proportion of elder adults in our society poses significant challenges in healthcare, finance, housing and employment.
 Successful aging is multi-dimensional and encompasses the avoidance of disease and disability, maintenance of high physical and cognitive functions, and sustained engagement in social and productive activities.

 Research Studies and Community Programmes